filecoin-project/filecoin-docs/content/en/archive/overview/index.md

 ---
 title: "Overview"
-description: "The archive section contains pages and content that are no longer releant to Filecoin, but may be useful for historical reasons."
+description: "The archive section contains pages and content that are no longer relevant to Filecoin, but may be useful for historical reasons."
 lead: "This is the Filecoin Docs archive, where we keep old and historical materials that we've accumulated over the years.
 While these materials may not be used often, we've chosen to keep them around just in case someone wants to read them one day."
 draft: false
 images: []